zsciscente/introduction-to-css-lab-online-web-sp-000/README.md

 We have two options that are considered "best practice":

-1. Write CSS rules inside of a `<style>` tag ("internal CSS"), which tells HTML "Hey, I want to define some CSS styling here
+1. Write CSS rules inside of a `<style>` tag ("internal CSS"), which tells HTML "Hey, I want to define some CSS styling here.
 2. Write CSS rules in an external file that is specified with the `<link>` tag ("external CSS").